 Francisco Ponce, MD, grew up in the San Francisco Bay Area and earned his undergraduate degree in physics at Harvard University in Boston.
 After attending graduate school at Oxford University in the United Kingdom, he went on to complete medical school at the University of Chicago.
-He completed his residency in neurological surgery at Barrow Neurological Institute at Dignity Health St. Joseph’s Hospital and Medical Center in Phoenix, and received subspecialty training in stereotactic and functional neurosurgery at the University of Toronto under Dr. Andres Lozano
+He completed his residency in neurological surgery at Barrow Neurological Institute at Dignity Health St. Joseph’s Hospital and Medical Center in Phoenix, and received subspecialty training in stereotactic and functional neurosurgery at the University of Toronto in Ontario under Dr. Andres Lozano.

 Dr. Ponce has published extensively on DBS and other neurosurgical procedures in peer-reviewed medical journals.
 He also has given presentations at national and international conferences.
 In his free time, he enjoys spending time with his wife and three sons.
 He also enjoys reading, hiking, and endurance sports, and has completed an Ironman triathlon.

 Please call (602) 406-3181 to request an appointment with Dr. Ponce.